 Having changed career from architecture to horticulture, Stephen worked for 10 years as Head Gardener at The Beechgrove Garden before joining The MacRobert Trust as Head of Gardens.
 He manages the Trust’s ornamental and productive gardens and organises the annual SGS Douneside Gardens Open Day.
 He also manages the MacRobert Trust Horticultural Training Scheme and is proud of the growing MacRobert alumni of professional gardeners working across Scotland and beyond.
 He is a committee member of the Chartered Institute of Horticulture and brings an active interest in the Horticultural industry.

-Emily opens her garden, Castle Kennedy Garden for SGS, continuing a 75 year family tradition.
+Emily and her husband open their garden, Castle Kennedy for SGS, continuing a 75 year family tradition.
 Before marrying and moving to Scotland Emily worked for Saatchi & Saatchi, the National Science Museum and the Beacon Fellowship Charitable Foundation.
 Recently Emily has been a trustee for Foundation Scotland and is a patron for Homestart Wigtownshire and the Wigtown Book Festival.
 Emily is currently studying horticulture at the Royal Botanics Garden Edinburgh.

 After serving in the Army, Jonathan spent nearly 30 years in the investment management industry running client portfolios.
 He is presently a full time writer and is pursuing his interest in history.
 He gardens in his spare time.